OMGrant/script.parsec/README.md

   * Ctrl + Alt + ~

 ## Known Bugs
-* Not sure if all client side configurations are working properly.
-Server side resolution hasn't appered to work but might be due to a limitation in Parsec itself.
+* None known so far.
+Not sure if all client side configurations are working correctly.

 ## Future Development
 * Raspbian + Kodi functionality currently being tested.
+If anyone knows how to exit Kodi from command line in Rasbian Stretch with Desktop let me know!
 * Other platforms being considered.
 <br /><br />http://dev.grantgarrison.com